telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/customizing/how-to-create-custom-parameter-editors.md

 ## Overview of the Parameter Template Structure

-Telerik [Report Parameters]({%slug telerikreporting/designing-reports/connecting-to-data/report-parameters/overview%}) come in many shapes and forms, for example, a report parameter can be a `String` which can be displayed with a simple `[Textbox](https://demos.telerik.com/blazor-ui/textbox/overview)` editor, it can also be a `DateTime` which can be displayed with a `[DatePicker](https://demos.telerik.com/blazor-ui/datepicker/overview)` editor or it can even have `[AvailableValues]()`requiring a more complex widget such as the `[DropDownList](https://demos.telerik.com/blazor-ui/dropdownlist/overview)`.
+Telerik [Report Parameters]({%slug telerikreporting/designing-reports/connecting-to-data/report-parameters/overview%}) come in many shapes and forms, for example, a report parameter can be a `String` which can be displayed with a simple [`Textbox`](https://demos.telerik.com/blazor-ui/textbox/overview) editor, it can also be a `DateTime` which can be displayed with a [`DatePicker`](https://demos.telerik.com/blazor-ui/datepicker/overview) widget or it can even have [`AvailableValues`](/reporting/api/Telerik.Reporting.ReportParameter#Telerik_Reporting_ReportParameter_AvailableValues) requiring a more complex widget such as the [`DropDownList`](https://demos.telerik.com/blazor-ui/dropdownlist/overview).

 Considering the variety of types of report parameters, we have created a `ParameterTemplate` for each type, allowing for easy singular customization: